 Bake cookies and brownies to take to the office and give to your neighbors.
 It’s thoughtful and inexpensive.

 A little advance planning, list making, and budgeting can help you avoid some of the most common money mistakes people make.
-You can enjoy a budget-friendly, debt-free holiday season; it just takes a little work.
+You can enjoy a debt-free holiday season; it just takes a little work.